PopovMP/image-holder/README.md

  - Image Holder is a self hosted app on node.js
  - it provides a Drag / Drop images upload.
- - it stores the files in a public local folder.
+ - it stores the files and thumbnails in a public local folder.
  - it may require a pass key for an upload (set in the server's settings).
  - it shows teh latest images preview on load.
  - it has a RegExp search through all uploaded images.
  - it manages duplicated files.
  - it validates the image size, file extension and the mime type.
+ - it shows code for integration in forums (the code format is customizable).

 Image Holder in action: https://image-holder.forexsb.com/